nleiva/go-yang-basics/README.md

 ```

 This model defines:
-- **`priority-level`**: Network priorities with two valid ranges (1-5 for low, 10-15 for high)
+- **`priority-level`**: Network priority with two valid ranges (1-5 for low, 10-15 for high)
 - **`interface`**: A container with network interface configuration properties

 ---

 ## 2. Inspect the Data Tree with `goyang` (Optional)

-Use the goyang tool to inspect and visualize the structure of our YANG model to understand the data hierarchy before generating Go code.
+Use `goyang` to inspect and visualize the structure of our YANG model to understand the data hierarchy before generating Go code.

-The `goyang` tool parses YANG files and displays them in a tree format, showing the namespace, data types, and structure.
+`goyang` parses YANG files and displays them in a tree format, showing the namespace, data types, and structure.
 This helps verify our model is correct and understand how it will be represented.

-Install `goyang`:
+First make sure `goyang` is present in your environment.
+If you don't have it installed, you can get it with:

 ```bash
 go install github.com/openconfig/goyang@latest
 ```

-Inspect the parsed data model:
+Look at the parsed data model:

 ```bash
 goyang base.yang
 ```

-This parses our YANG file and displays its structure in a human-readable tree format.
+This reads our YANG file and shows its structure in an easier-to-read tree format.

 Expected output: